kevinjoshi46b/CurCon/README.md

 # CURRENCY CONVERTER

 This is a project made by [Kevin Joshi](https://github.com/KevinJ-hub)
-It is hosted on [Heroku](https://www.heroku.com/) and uses a currency conversion api by [Currencylayer](https://currencylayer.com/)

 There is an **easter egg** 🥚️ added to this project that will unlock extended functionality.
 **HINT:** You will have to use dev tools to find it out 😉️

 The web app has dark as well as light mode 🌚️>>>🌝️
-The whole website has been made flexible and has been developed for desktop and mobile devices
+The whole website has been made flexible and has been developed for desktop and mobile devices The following project uses a currency converting API from [CURRENCYLAYER](https://currencylayer.com/) with a free subscription

-> **NOTE:** Since the app is hosted for free on heroku it goes to sleep on 30 mins of inactivity so there might be a possibility that the app takes a few seconds to load INITIALLY so please be patient.
-Also the api is used with a free subscription which has a limit of 250 requests per month so only 250 request will be served per month.
+> **NOTE:** The api is used with a free subscription which has a limit of 250 requests per month so only 250 request will be served per month.
 (The count of requests made can be found at the bottom of the app)

 ## Tech Used